F3dai/f3dai.github.io/_posts/2020-06-06-dogcat-Tryhackme.md

 ![flag](https://imgur.com/9OaDcef.png)

-These flags are presented in reverse order - I usually just own the system.
+These flags are presented in reverse order - I usually just aim to own the system, it's better practice to record the flags at each step.

 ## Last flag

-Finally, I checked the /opt/backups which had a script called backup.sh,.
+Finally, there is still one more flag - I checked the /opt/backups which had a script called backup.sh.

 I added this command to the file: